AqwamCreates/DataPredict/docs/BasicTutorials/UsingOptimizers.md

 # What Are Optimizers?

-Optimizers are deep learning techinques that adjusts our machine/deep learning model learning rates.
+Optimizers are deep learning techniques that adjusts our machine/deep learning model learning rates.
 They make our models train faster and hence require less number of iterations.

-# Getting Started

 # Getting Started